kiwi-ng

 --type=<build_type>

-Select image build type.
+Select an image build type.
 The specified build type must be configured as part of the XML description.

 --kiwi-file=<kiwifile>